Soil-structure interaction framework for plate anchors in sand under cyclic loading

 - Investigate cyclic soil-plate anchor interaction by means of laboratory model anchor parametric study in sand.

 The outcomes of the project will be integrated into an accessible design tool to enable better predictability of anchors cyclic capacity in engineering practice.
-The successful candidate will be primarily based at UoM to conduct the experimental studies and will spend a period of 12 months at KUL for the implementation of the numerical model.
+The successful candidate will be primarily based at the University of Melbourne to conduct the experimental studies and will spend a period of 12 months at KU Leuven for the implementation of the numerical model.

 The project will be complemented by the project on Soil-structure interaction framework for monopiles in sand under cyclic loading and the collaboration will ensure a successful completion of the project.